IN-DEPTH

 Q. Today, does Banco de Depósitos continue providing social assistance?

 A. Our strategic plan reflects that we are a bank with strong Christian and Catholic convictions, although this does not exclude anyone of a different faith.
 This means that the bank does not engage in speculation; it needs to make a profit to maintain its employees and compensate those who have invested capital, which in our case is Caja Rural de Almendralejo.
 However, we have a social vocation.
 The fact that the owner is a savings bank gives this institution its character.
 We are small, with only one office in Madrid, but we have never operated at a loss.
 Luis Valls explained it well in a 1981 report to shareholders: “While a large industry can sustain losses for one or more years without affecting its solvency or business, profitability is of the utmost importance for a bank.
-Therefore, the consequences of profits or losses for a bank are not comparable to those for other companies.”
+Therefore, the consequences of profits or losses for a bank are not comparable to those of other companies.”

-Q. What does it mean not to speculate?
+Q. What does not to speculate mean?

 A. It means we finance companies, projects, and activities that promote value creation, personal development, and societal progress.
 We do not seek short-term profits or engage in quick buy-sell transactions.
 We often have clients who propose real estate purchases… We strongly support SMEs, professionals, and students.